 Virtual Instruction for the Real World

 Recreating reality is a matter of degrees.
-How far we'll go depends on your needs and budget, but rest assured, we'll maximize both to ensure trainees experience the highest level of fidelity achievable.
+How far we go depends on your needs and budget.
+But rest assured, we'll maximize both to ensure trainees experience the highest level of fidelity achievable.
 We offer solutions and expertise in all four levels of Interactive Multimedia Instruction (IMI).

 Level I: Passive

 This level is sometimes referred to as a “page turner” because it simply presents information without requiring feedback or interaction from the student.
 The lesson is presented in a linear format, such as in advancing through a PowerPoint presentation.